 (32) We believe that the application of the basic loan feature definition needs to be developed considering how they would apply to long-term structured debt instruments that finances the reporting entity.
-This is noted by EFRAG in paragraph 30 of its letter.
-However, EFRAG appears to suggest additional criteria with respect to long-term debt issued by the reporting entity.
+This is also noted by EFRAG in paragraph 30 of its draft letter.
 As noted above, we believe that what is required is principles-based guidance.
 In this respect, we also refer to our letter dated 31 August 2009 to EFRAG commenting on the IASB Discussion Paper Credit Risk in Liability Measurement.